-The United States passed the first of the Nonintercourse Acts in 1790 stating all expansion westward must be authorized by the federal government.
+The United States passed the first of the Nonintercourse Acts in 1790 stating the federal government must authorize all expansion to the west.
 The Supreme Court case of Johnson vs M’Intosh delivered a ruling that only the federal government could purchase native lands.

 Despite the similar land regulations in the decades afterwards, the Proclamation of 1763 played a significant role in the social unrest in the lead up to the American Revolution.

 To learn more about US history, check out this timeline of the history of the United States.